PlayStation 5: Form factor

-The front includes a USB-C port with USB 3.1 Gen 2 and a USB-A port with USB 2.0.
-The back has two USB-A ports with USB 3.1 Gen 2, an HDMI 2.1 port, Gigabit Ethernet, and power.
+The side panels are removable, allowing access to components such as the SSD expansion slot and the optional Ultra HD Blu-ray drive.
+Two dust collection channels are also accessible for maintenance.
+Front ports on the launch versions of the console include one USB-C (USB 3.1 Gen 2) and one USB-A (USB 2.0), while the rear offers two USB-A ports (USB 3.1 Gen 2), an HDMI 2.1 port, Gigabit Ethernet, and power.